fricciardi/datetime2/docs/base_classes.rst

    Return a naive :class:`Time` object that represents the current standard UTC.

-Two read-only attributes store the ``day_frac`` and ``to_utc`` arguments.
+Two read-only attributes store the ``day_frac`` and ``utcoffset`` arguments.
 The former is always a Fraction object, the latter is either a Fraction object or ``None``, for naive time.
 An attempt to directly set the values of these two attributes will raise an :exc:`AttributeError` exception.

 :class:`Time` objects support comparison, where *time1* is considered less than *time2* when the former represents a moment earlier than the latter.